WRAW

 WRAW (1340 kHz) is a commercial AM radio station licensed to Reading, Pennsylvania.
 The station is owned by iHeartMedia and calls itself "Newsradio 1340 WRAW."
 It broadcasts a conservative talk radio format.

 WRAW's transmitter is off South 9th Street in Reading, near the Schuylkill River.
 It is powered at 1,000 watts.
 The service contour covers communities such as Ephrata, Pottstown, Kutztown, Boyertown and Hamburg.

 Programming

 Weekdays begin with the R.J.
-Harris Breakfast Show simulcast from co-owned WHP 580 AM in nearby Harrisburg, Pennsylvania.
-The rest of the weekday line up features mostly syndicated shows from the co-owned Premiere Networks, including Glenn Beck, The Clay Travis and Buck Sexton Show, Sean Hannity and Jesse Kelly.
-Late nights, podcasts from iHeartRadio are heard, followed by Coast to Coast AM with George Noory.
+Harris Breakfast Show simulcast from co-owned WHP in nearby Harrisburg, Pennsylvania.
+The rest of the weekday line up features mostly syndicated shows from the co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show, The Michael Berry Show and Coast to Coast AM with George Noory.

-On weekends, WRAW carries In the Garden with Ron Wilson, At Home with Gary Sullivan, Leo Laporte - the Tech Guy, Bill Handel on the Law, The Weekend with Joe Pags, and Live on Sunday Night with Bill Cunningham.
-Sunday mornings feature religious services and a Polka music show.
-Most hours begin with world and national news from Fox News Radio.
+On weekends, WRAW carries In the Garden with Ron Wilson, At Home with Gary Sullivan, Rich DeMuro on Tech, Bill Handel on the Law, The Weekend with Michael Brown, Armstrong & Getty and Sunday Night with Bill Cunningham.
+Most hours begin with an update from Fox News Radio.